Software-Improvement-Group/sigridci/workflows.md

 <img src="images/git-submodule-workflow.png" width="500" />

 **How to use Sigrid CI:** You can use Sigrid CI for projects that use Git submodules.
 That said, you want to make sure that teams only receive feedback on code they maintain.
-In the example above, that means the team working on repository B needs to configure Sigrid to exclude all code in the Git submodule, since that code is owned by the team that works on repository A.
+In the example above, that means the team working on repository B needs to configure Sigrid CI to exclude all code in the Git submodule, since that code is owned by the team that works on repository A.

 ## Contact and support